Viv Albertine: Music career

 Albertine was a key figure in the 1970s punk scene, and was the on/off girlfriend of Mick Jones of the Clash.
 In 1976, she formed the Flowers of Romance with Sid Vicious.
 She joined the Slits as the band's guitarist after founding member Kate Korus left.
-Hesitant to join an all female band she changed her mind after her friend Chrissie Hynde told her to "Shut up and get on with it."
+She was hesitant to join an all female band, but she changed her mind after her friend Chrissie Hynde told her to 'shut up and get on with it'.

 The Clash's 1979 song "Train in Vain" has been interpreted by some as a response to "Typical Girls" by the Slits, which mentions girls standing by their men.
 Albertine split up with songwriter Mick Jones shortly before he wrote the song.

 While continuing as a key member of the Slits, Albertine contributed guitar and vocal work to the 49 Americans' 1980 album E Pluribus Unum.

 She became part of Adrian Sherwood's dub-influenced collective New Age Steppers, and played on their self-titled 1981 debut album.
 She appeared as a guest guitarist on the Flying Lizards' debut album, as well as Singers & Players' 1982 album, Revenge of the Underdog.

 In 2009, Albertine began performing as a solo artist.
 Her debut gig was at the Windmill in Brixton on 20 September 2009.
 She went on to tour the US, opening for the Raincoats.
 In March 2010, she released a four-song debut solo EP entitled, Flesh, on Thurston Moore's Ecstatic Peace! label.

 Albertine recorded a cover version of David Bowie's "Letter to Hermione" for the Bowie tribute album, We Were So Turned On: A Tribute to David Bowie, which was released on 6 September 2010.
 Her debut solo album, The Vermilion Border, was released on 5 November 2012 through the Cadiz Music label.
 The album was a featured project on Pledgemusic.
 On 17 June 2013, she opened for Siouxsie Sioux at the Royal Festival Hall in London.

-Following the death of her mother in 2014, Albertine stepped away from music: "I’m just not interested in playing any more.
+Following the death of her mother in 2014, Albertine stepped away from music: "I'm just not interested in playing any more.
 I came to that decision the night my mum died.
-I don’t worship musicians.
-I don’t worship rock’n’roll.
-I don’t miss it.
-I see music as a vehicle like writing or film-making, but I don’t think it’s a very relevant medium for me at the moment."
+I don't worship musicians.
+I don't worship rock'n'roll.
+I don't miss it.
+I see music as a vehicle like writing or film-making, but I don't think it's a very relevant medium for me at the moment."